Chapter Seventeen

 magnetic field perturbations;

-RF artifacts and gradient-related artifacts;
+RF and gradient related artifacts;

 motion and flow artifacts;